 Split phasing refers to the sequential service of opposing intersection approaches in two phases.
-All movements on one approach are served in the first phase, and all movements on the other approach are served in the second phase.
+All movements on one approach are served in the first phase, and all movements

+Split phasing should be used at a given intersection only when analysis shows that it would improve safety or efficiency. on the other approach are served in the second phase.
 This phasing is typically less efficient than lead-lead, lead-lag, or lag-lag left-turn phasing.
 It often increases the cycle length, or if the cycle length is fixed, it reduces the time available to the intersecting road.
 Split phasing may be helpful if any of the following conditions are present (2):